 December 2006: New Therapy and Milken Family Foundations Grant Awards

-- Grant: Phase IIA Open Label Dose Escalation Study to Investigate the Safety and Tolerability of Huperzine A for the Treatment of Epilepsy
+- Project Title: Phase IIA Open Label Dose Escalation Study to Investigate the Safety and Tolerability of Huperzine A for the Treatment of Epilepsy

 Harvard Medical School